jarrettchisholm/glr/README.md

 Compile
 -------
+You will need several pre-requisites installed before compilation will work.
+For an automated setup, check out the [Automatic Building](https://github.com/jarrettchisholm/glr/wiki/Automatic-Building) section of the wiki.

-To compile, run `python setup.py` followed by `scons` from the command line.
+Assuming you have all the pre-requisites ready to go, you can compile by running `python setup.py` followed by `scons` from the terminal (or the Developer Command Prompt for VS2013 on Windows).

 For more details about compiling, check out the [wiki](https://github.com/jarrettchisholm/glr/wiki).